 Living Lou’s Vegan Pancakes (serves 1)

-1 flax egg (2 tbsp flax meal + 3 tbsp water)
+1 flax egg (2 tablespoon flax meal + 3 tablespoon water)

 ¼ cup almond meal